-- Please select your school from the list in the menu.
-The menu can be found on the left-hand side of the screen on a PC, or at the top right corner on a mobile device. - Enter the registration code for your school. - You will then be able to select an enrolment interview time.
+- Please select your school from the 'External Conferences' tab, located in the black box on your device. - Enter the registration code provided for your school. - You will then be able to select an enrolment interview time.
 Scroll across the screen to view later times. - Complete the details on the registration page and click 'Register'.

-If your school is not listed or you are unable to come on one of the reserve days, please contact the NPBHS office to arrange an interview time.
+If your school is not listed, please select a Reserve Day.
+If you are unable to attend on one of the Reserve Days, please contact the New Plymouth Boys' High School office to arrange an alternative interview time.